vince8nt/Distributed-Connect4/README.md

 # Distributed-Connect4

-defines a basic Board class in Scala.
+Defines a basic Board class in Scala.

+The complete local and distributed implementations can be found in the distributed directory.

 **to compile:**
 scalac Connect4.scala